Add programmed radio

 The first part of setting up a cloud queue server is adding a radio endpoint to Sonos Music API page the integration submission form:

-Set up a player with Custom SD
+Set up a player with Dev Portal sandbox

 Add cloud queue endpoints